themuppetman/SJs_Quiz/README.md

   - [License](#license)

   ## Description
-  This is a simple application, where the user can create, save, and edit notes including a note title.
+  This application is a four question , multiple choice, coding quiz to test your development knowledge.

   ## Installation
   N\A